anthonydip/flutter-messenger-go/README.md

 Simple Messenger Go is a Go-based server designed to power the backend for the "Simple Messenger" Flutter application.
 In addition to its role as the backend API server to handle HTTP requests, it also implements WebSockets to enable real-time messaging between users of the Flutter application.

+This Go server was created as a learning project to both learn Go, the general best practices and methodologies, along with learning Flutter.

 ## Features
 - **User Authentication**: Supports both traditional email-password authentication, along with Google sign-in
 - **WebSockets for Real-time Messaging**: Using Gorilla WebSocket, it enables direct messaging between users, offering a real-time, bi-directional communication channel